natalieagus/50002/docs/Software/o_virtualmachine.md

 <img src="https://dropbox.com/s/ypgac0w1uotc471/proctable.png?raw=1"   class="center_fifty" >

-Then, the handler will figure out which specific **service routine** needs to be called to service the interrupt, e.g: scheduler, or I/O routines.
+Afterwards, the handler will figure out which specific **service routine** needs to be called to service the interrupt, e.g: scheduler, or I/O routines.
 Afterwards, the service routine returns back to this interrupt handler.
 The handler finally sets  `PC` $$\leftarrow$$ `Reg[XP]-4`.

 {: .new-title}
 > Think!